Back to Articles

 While many firms may force modular solutions into projects to generate more business for their fabrication yards, S&B has no such business driver and takes an unbiased approach.
 This frees us to choose strategies that truly benefit the project.
 We focus on collaboration and close-knit relationships with our fabricators.
 By partnering closely with those select few top-tier fabricators, we ensure quality and reliability, minimizing the chances of cut corners and rushed timelines.

-It is critical to bring clients and fabrication partners into the planning process early.
+It is critical to bring customers and fabrication partners into the planning process early.
 Fabricators' early involvement allows us to incorporate their insights into design challenges, transportation limitations and on-site assembly requirements.

 The Economics of Modularization